Use the "Elexio My Church" app for accessing

 Therefore, have a great day and don’t be a jerk.

 Mark Donahue is a native New Hampshire resident, born and raised in Dover, NH.
 He received a BA in Communications from Keene State College in 2010.
-Mark is an avid reader, golfer, beach-lover, and cheeseburger enthusiast.
+Mark is an avid reader, golfer, beach-lover, and Patriots fan.
 During the summer, Mark enjoys spending an occasional weekend at his family’s cabin by the lake, kayaking or relaxing in the hammock with a good book.

 Vice President: Cristina Dolcino (January 2018)